nerdschoolbergen/shellscripting/exercises/exercise-3.md

 :book: You can of course also create files directly inside VS Code.

-:pencil2: Update the contents of `helloworld.sh` with the following:
+:pencil2: Update the contents of `helloworld.sh` with the following using VS Code:

 ```bash
 #!/bin/bash
 MESSAGE="Hello World!"
 echo "$MESSAGE"
 ```

+:exclamation: Remember to save your file.

+:book: The first line in the script above is something called a "shebang": `#!/bin/bash`.
+It sets the target shell to be used when executing the script.
+The shebang is not strictly required when creating shell scripts, but is a recommended best practice.
+Omitting it can some times lead to compatibility issues, as some shells have different scripting syntax than others.

+:book: The last two lines in the script assigns a value to a local variable and outputs it.

 ### Executing scripts